JabirAlam/PM981-Hackintosh/README.md

 Step 2.

+You have to dissemble the ssdt_nvme.aml file in the "ACPI" folder in this repository's EFI. then you'll have to replace my BIOS Device Name with your DRIVE's BIOS DEVICE NAME. then follow step 3. bellow.

+Step 3.

 Now get Propertree and open the config.plist file of the EFI from the releases page.
 Download the EFI if not already https://github.com/JabirAlam/PM981-Hackintosh/releases/tag/v1.0.0, then use propertree to customize to your PC's liking.
+Preferrably use the "config.plist" part of the Dortania guide aswell.

 You can now try to boot from the EFI if you used a offline installer. if you didnt, follow this guide: https://github.com/JabirAlam/Offline-Installer. if you are using another version, go to the community.